By State

 - Wyoming

-While the contents of bylaws will often vary from corporation to corporation, the following clauses should be included, at a minimum:
+While the contents of the bylaws form will often vary from corporation to corporation, the following clauses should be included:

 Board of Directors

 The board of directors is responsible for providing the corporation with oversight.
-They have a wide perspective, which allows them to determine if the company is headed in the right direction.
-The “directors” clause establishes the number of directors that will serve on the board, how the directors are nominated, how long each director can serve (their “term”), how they’re compensated, and other information related to director meetings and communication.
-Also included in this section can be information on committees, which are smaller groups of directors that focus on specific tasks or topics.
-Some agreements include a standalone “committees” section as well.
+The clause establishes the number of directors that will serve on the board, how directors are nominated, how long each can serve, how they’re compensated, when they have a conflict of interest, and other information related to their roles and responsibilities.

 Officers

-The officers of a company are the top-level employees that are responsible for managing the day-to-day operations and ensuring their respective teams remain focused and meet deadlines.
-They’re appointed by the board of directors at the onset of the corporation, and any time thereafter.
+The officers of a company are the top-level employees responsible for managing the day-to-day operations and ensuring their respective teams remain focused and meet deadlines.
 Typical officer roles include the following positions:

 - President